OpenSpace/OpenSpace-Web-Backend/README.md

 ## Viewing OpenSpace Streaming in a Browser
 When all of the servers are working together, a user will connect to the Web Frontend Server and go through an easy-to-use interface.
 When the OpenSpace streaming session runs, their browser will internally open a URL to the rendering server; the user will not need to enter or see this URL.

-If someone were to enter this manually in a browser, it would look like:
+If someone were to enter this manually in a browser, it would look like:<br>`192.168.1.44:4690/frontend/#/streaming?id=0`<br>

-`192.168.1.44:4690/frontend/#/streaming?id=0`
-Here, the URL parameter `id` is the unique zero-based ID discussed in the API document mentioned above.
+Here, the URL parameter `id` is the unique zero-based ID discussed in the API document mentioned above (defaults to zero if not provided).

 Once the WebGui loads in the browser, open the streaming menu (icon of a computer with an arrow on it), and click "Join session".
 Note that this step may be automated-away in the future.